 In the first 7 hours, the creators of the game collected half of the required amount of $100,000, and by the end of the first day, the goal was almost completely achieved.
-As a result, the team raised $250,798, which allowed diversifying the game with additional challenges, a replay mod and more advanced animation.
-Sales of the PC edition, released in 2016, surpassed the 500,000 mark, generating $ 10 million in sales in the year following its release.
+As a result, the team raised $250,798, which allowed diversifying the game with additional challenges, a replay mod, and more advanced animation.

 What Is Indie Game Development?

-Indie developers do not have large investors ready to fund all their ideas.
-Money for development is most often collected on crowdfunding platforms such as Kickstarter, Indiegogo, and CrowdFunder.
+Indie developers do not have investors ready to fund all their ideas.
+Development money is most often raised on crowdfunding platforms such as Kickstarter, Indiegogo, and CrowdFunder.
 Some also use Patreon, a subscription-based website that offers regular support to developers.
-While the creation of the game is in progress, indie developers can share exclusive materials, artwork, backstage videos and more with their patrons.
+While the creation of the game is in progress, indie developers can share exclusive materials, artwork, backstage videos, and more with their patrons.

 Who Is an Indie Developer?

 An indie developer is someone who develops games independently or is part of a small development team that produces video games for PC and mobile devices without the financial support of large companies.

 Unlike most big studios that create big-budget AAA titles, indie developers are not afraid to use fresh and risky ideas, rarely follow industry-recognized standards, and do not create products solely for the purpose of earning money.
 They can make an indie game based on their personal experiences, perception of the world, comprehension of current social issues, and more.
 It will not be a product with ultra-modern graphics and mechanics, but it will definitely be able to touch the heart and awaken the most intimate thoughts and feelings.